Efficient Learning of Long-Range and Equivariant Quantum Systems: Introduction

 The recent works \cite{lewis2023improved,onorati2023efficient,onorati2023provably} have studied the problem of predicting the expectation value of observables within a phase of gapped short range Hamiltonians.
 They derived efficient ML algorithms that provably achieve a sample complexity logarithmic in the number of qubits for observables that are given by the sum of geometrically local terms.
 This is remarkable since computing properties of gapped phases include problems that are NP-hard, proving an advantage of algorithms that learn from data compared to algorithms that do not learn from data \cite{Huang_2022}.
+Further, in \cite{che2024exponentially} they have considered a related task of predicting arbitrary quantum states smoothly parameterised by a small constant number of parameters.
+Here they focused primarily on the scaling with respect to the prediction error, and achieved a polynomial sample complexity in the inverse error and the system size.
+Although the dependence on the prediction error is an important aspect of these learning algorithms, their methods are not applicable to systems with an extensive number of parameters like those ones considered in quantum chemistry.

 However, short range interactions are often an approximation to the long range interactions that most systems in nature experience \cite{defenu2021longrange}.
-Important examples of long range interacting systems are: electronic systems with Coulomb forces, dipolar molecules \cite{yan2013observation}, Rydberg atom arrays used to implement quantum gates \cite{Saffman_2010}, quantum simulators based on trapped ion crystals \cite{britton2012engineered}, and spin glasses \cite{RevModPhys.58.801}.
+Important examples of long range interacting systems are: electronic systems with Coulomb forces of relevance to quantum chemistry, dipolar molecules \cite{yan2013observation}, Rydberg atom arrays used to implement quantum gates \cite{Saffman_2010}, quantum simulators based on trapped ion crystals \cite{britton2012engineered}, and spin glasses \cite{RevModPhys.58.801}.